COMPLAINTS POLICY AND PROCEDURE

 1. If you telephone us, we will endeavour to resolve the issue in that call.

-2. If you email or write to us, or if your complaint cannot be resolved in a phone call, we will acknowledge receipt of your complaint in writing within five working days of receiving it.
+2. If you email or write to us, or if your complaint cannot be resolved in a phone call, we will acknowledge receipt of your complaint in writing within 5 working days of receiving it.

 3. We will log your complaint on our central complaints register and open a separate file for your complaint.